apollo

 FAQs

-LEVONORGESTREL is not known to affect any future chances of pregnancy.
+Levonorgestrel is not known to affect any future chances of pregnancy.
 Consult your doctor for further advice.

-LEVONORGESTREL (tablet) is not indicated for regular birth control.
+Levonorgestrel is not indicated for regular birth control.
 It is only used as emergency contraception (within 72 hours) after unprotected sex or contraceptive failure.

-LEVONORGESTREL does not affect fertility.
+Levonorgestrel does not affect fertility.
 Use contraception during sexual intercourse as it may lead to unwanted pregnancy if you are not planning it.

 Available Medicines for